deneelopez/Problem-Solver-Test-1/README.md

 to get started:

 1. npm install
+2. npx wdio config (if using test automation)
-2. npm run build
+3. npm run build
-3. npm start
+4. npm start

 you are good to go!